 your world awaits

 learn more about the road less traveled teen community service and spanish language trip ecuador & the galapagos: sigue no mas

 Cochas is a small, indigenous community of Ecuadorians living in the Imbabura Province north of Otavalo.
 With a population of only 590 people, Cochas is a peaceful place where people make their living through agriculture (corn, wheat, barley) and dairy.
 Most of these inhabitants are indigenous descendants of the Caranqui and Cayambe who lived in the area before the Incas.
-While there, we explore the land of lakes, exchange stories with locals, teach basic English skills to school children, improve our Spanish skills, and assist at the dairy storage facility.
+While there, we explore the land of lakes, exchange stories with locals, improve our Spanish skills, and assist at the dairy storage facility.

 Six days!
 We journey to the remote islands to experience the wondrous scene that inspired Darwin’s On Origin of Species.
 While there, we visit the Charles Darwin Research Center, home to giant tortoises, marine iguanas, and blue-footed boobies before taking a ferry to the island of Isabella, our home base for the next several days.
 While on Isabella Island, we hike Volcán Chico, the world’s second-largest crater, learn to surf, and snorkel with sea lions in the Tintoreras Preserve.

 I just wanted to let you know that our son Matthew had, as he says with a huge smile, an "awesome" time on the Sigue No Mas trip.
 He enjoyed every single part of it, from the leaders, his fellow participants, the village to the activities and the Galapagos.
 Matthew is our third son to participate in a RLT trip and we have been so happy with your programs," Gerri C., Sigue No Mas Alumni Parent